rails/rails/guides/source/4_2_release_notes.md

     ([Pull Request](https://github.com/rails/rails/pull/15754))

 *   Deprecated passing Active Record objects to `.find` or `.exists?`.
-Call `#id` on the objects first.
+Call `id` on the objects first.
     (Commit [1](https://github.com/rails/rails/commit/d92ae6ccca3bcfd73546d612efaea011270bd270),
     [2](https://github.com/rails/rails/commit/d35f0033c7dec2b8d8b52058fb8db495d49596f7))

 *   Deprecated half-baked support for PostgreSQL range values with excluding beginnings.
 We currently map PostgreSQL ranges to Ruby ranges.
-This conversion is not fully possible because the Ruby range does not support excluded beginnings.
+This conversion is not fully possible because Ruby ranges do not support excluded beginnings.

     The current solution of incrementing the beginning is not correct and is now deprecated.
-For subtypes where we don't know how to increment (e.g. `#succ` is not defined) it will raise an `ArgumentError` for ranges with excluding beginnings.
+For subtypes where we don't know how to increment (e.g. `succ` is not defined) it will raise an `ArgumentError` for ranges with excluding beginnings.
     ([Commit](https://github.com/rails/rails/commit/91949e48cf41af9f3e4ffba3e5eecf9b0a08bfc3))

 *   Deprecated calling `DatabaseTasks.load_schema` without a connection.
 Use